For at one time you

 ~ Ephesians 5:8 ~

-My daughter wanted to draw, and so put down her little treasure... and soon discovered, "Mom, I think he's got a hurt wing.
+"Mom, I think he's got a hurt wing.
 He's not flying very well."
-In fact, he fell off the bench where he was roaming, onto the carpet because of lost footing.
-No harm done.
-She found a potholder with an open pocket, and placed him inside.
+She found a potholder with an open pocket, and placed it inside.
 "I just want to keep him safe."
-She started drawing away, but every few minutes she'd check inside her potholder to make sure everything was as she'd last left it.
+She started drawing away, but every few minutes she'd check make sure everything was as she'd last left it.

-Daddy and brother soon walked through the door, and before long it was getting to be bedtime.
-My little girl came to me, with her delicate treasure once again blinking in cupped hands.
-"Mom, would you please let my lightening bug go?
+The boys soon walked through the door, and before long it was getting to be bedtime.
+"Mom, would you please let my lightning bug go?
 I don't want to keep him from his friends."
-She ran upstairs smiling, ready to be tucked in for the night.
+She ran away upstairs, ready to be tucked in for the night.

-I opened my eyes and thought about how selfish it would've been to keep the little lightening bug inside (in a potholder no less!).
-It wouldn't have been able to share it's light with the world, as it was created to do.
+How selfish it would've been to keep the magical little bug for ourselves, inside (in a potholder no less!).
+Wouldn't have been able to share its light with the world, as it was created to do.
+Same goes for us.
+We were made to encourage, lift up others, share.

 ~ Norman B. Rice ~